GUIDE 2025

 Product Roadmap

-The product roadmap is a type of internal product documentation.
-It contains a plan of action for how a software product will evolve.
-It serves as a guide for both business and technical teams.
+A product roadmap is a type of internal product documentation that outlines the plan of action for the evolution of a software product.
+It serves as a guide for both business and technical teams, ensuring alignment on goals and priorities.

 The following example shows a release roadmap for a software product.
-This roadmap helps to visualize what needs to happen in order to deliver timely upcoming releases.
+This roadmap helps visualize what needs to happen to deliver upcoming releases.
 With the visual timeline, you can view the scope of work and zoom into specific features.
-You can also include milestones for important dates such as deadlines or approvals.
+You can also include milestones for important dates such as deadlines or approvals

 Product roadmap